One question that I constantly get asked by you is:

 If you can’t afford to pay other bloggers to write about you, don’t worry.
 Another effective way to get more readers to your blog is to write guest posts.

-And to prove that it has been an effective strategy for him, he even breaks down how guest posting drives more traffic to his blog than any other referrer.
+And to prove that it has been an effective strategy for him, he even breaks down how guest posting drives more traffic to his blog than any other strategy.

 Don’t forget the basics

 - Threaded comments – no one likes talking to themselves.
-With threaded comments you can reply to each of your commentors, which will help encourage more comments and cause your traffic to go up.
+With threaded comments, you can reply to each of your commentors, which will help encourage more comments, which – in turn – will increase your traffic.

-- Subscribe to comments – every time someone leaves a comment on your blog, you should give them an option to subscribe.
-This way, when a new person comes to your blog and leaves a comment, the previous commentors will get an email notification to come back to your blog and check out the new comment.
+- Subscribe to comments – every time someone leaves a comment on your blog, you should give that person an option to subscribe to notifications of other comments.
+This way, when a new person comes to your blog and leaves a comment, the previous commentors will get an email notification, inviting them to come back to your blog and check out the new comment.

 Tell your story

 People connect with people!
-By writing a very detailed about page, your readers will feel like they actually know you.
+By writing a very detailed About page, you will help your readers feel like they actually know you.
 And once they make that personal connection with you, they will be more likely to not only comeback to your blog, but also comment and interact on your blog posts.

-If you’re not sure on how to write an about me page, just follow these 4 steps:
+If you’re not sure about how to write an About Me page, just follow these 4 steps:

-- About yourself – The main point of the about page is to talk about yourself, but don’t get caught up in just writing about your background and education, you should also discuss your life experiences.
+- About yourself – The main point of the About page is to talk about yourself, but don’t get caught up in just writing about your background and education.
+Discuss your life experiences as well.

-- Contact – Once you have made a strong impact your reader, the chances are they’ll visit your blog again or even contact you.
-Because of this you need to make it easy for people to contact you through your about page.
+- Contact – Once you have made a strong impact on your readers, chances are they’ll visit your blog again or even contact you.
+Because of this, you need to make it easy for people to contact you through your About page.

-And if you want to see what a finished product looks like, check out my about page.
+If you want to see what a finished product looks like, check out my About page.

 Don’t be shy

 If you want to get readers to your blog, you can’t by shy.
-Get out there and create a Twitter and a Facebook account.
-According to Alexa Facebook is the 2nd most popular site on the Internet and Twitter is the 11th.
-So why not leverage their traffic to get more people to your blog?
+Get out there and create Twitter and Facebook accounts.
+According to Alexa, Facebook is the second most popular site on the Internet, and Twitter is the eleventh.
+So, why not leverage their traffic to get more people to your blog?

-With Twitter not only should you be tweeting about topics related to your blog, but you should also follow other people who are interested in similar topics.
-You can find these people by doing a quick search on Twitter and then start following them.
-Naturally some of those people will follow you back, so when you tweet about your blog people will read it.
+With Twitter, not only should you be tweeting about topics related to your blog, but you should also follow other people who are interested in similar topics.
+Find these people by doing a quick search on Twitter and then start following them.
+Naturally, some of those people will follow you back, so when you tweet about your blog, people will read it.

 Get Stumbled Upon

-Do you know what the number 1 referrer to most blogs is?
+Do you know what the number one referrer to most blogs is?
 Google, right?
-But do you know what the 2nd most popular referrer is?
+But do you know what the second most popular referrer is?

 If you want to start getting more StumbleUpon traffic to your blog, not only should you create a StumbleUpon account, but you should also participate in the community.
 You can do this by: